levi0206/ML-group-github/Regression.md

 - Purple: SGD+momentum
 - Green: SGD+momentum+NAG
 - Orange: RMSProp

+![image alt](https://github.com/levi0206/Deep_Learning_Notes/blob/c910202f7426eade11c003fe77640cdc8b466ead/image/SGD%20vs%20RMSProp.png)

 All the other hyperparameter are the same.
 It turns out that RMSProp eventually has lower loss, and the green one outperforms the purple one.

-![image alt](https://github.com/levi0206/Deep_Learning_Notes/blob/c910202f7426eade11c003fe77640cdc8b466ead/image/SGD%20vs%20RMSProp.png)
+## Tuning Hyperparameter
+To attain satisfying accuracy, generally there are three things we can do: **change model**, **tune hyperparameter** such as momentum, learning rate, batch size and so on, and **select good features**.
+I didn't change the model structure except adding one more layer.
+Since we're doing **regression**, I expect that the network should become **thiner** as the index of layer becomes larger.
+My experience tells me that 3 layers with $`a=40`$ and $`b=16`$ is the best one.

+I found that batch size does not effect the result much.
+We can choose a number in a simply certain range.
+From my experiences, I think it between 128 and 256 would be good.
+As for feature selection, using
+`SelectKBest` in `sklearn` is helpful for selecting important features.

+Also, when tuning hyperparameter, I will tune a variable and keep all the other variables fixed to check the outcome conveniently.
+It's important that **the seed should be fixed** when we're finding optimal hyperparameter, since **once seed and parameters are fixed, the ouput is fixed**.

+Although I tried many different combinations of above parameters, the accuracy does not improve much.
+Probably this is why people say that training deep learning models requires sufficient experiences.

 ## References
 [Stackoverflow: Gradient Descent vs Adagrad vs Momentum in TensorFlow](https://stackoverflow.com/questions/36162180/gradient-descent-vs-adagrad-vs-momentum-in-tensorflow)